kbase/cdm-mcp-server/docs/guide/user_guide.md

 2. Replace `YOUR_KBASE_TOKEN` with your actual KBase authentication token.

-3. Optionally, run `chmod 600` on the `mcp.json` file if your MCP Host encounters reading issues.
+3. Ensure to run `chmod 600` on the `mcp.json` file to prevent it from being read by unauthorized parties/tools.

 ### MCP Host Setup
 Most MCP‑enabled tools offer two ways to configure a host: